lucianoAvinas/lapgm/README.md

 # lapgm

 **lapgm** is an image correction software package primarily used for MR debiasing and normalization.
-This package is generalized to work with any number of spatial dimensions and assumes image corruption is smooth, multiplicative, and invariant through image channels.
+This package is generalized to work with any number of spatial dimensions and assumes smooth, multiplicative image corruption which is invariant through image channels.
 Derivations and results for the spatially regularized Gaussian mixture can be found at [*LapGM: A Multisequence MR Bias Correction and Normalization Model.*](https://arxiv.org)

 # Installation